 Depreciation is provided for on all Property, Plant and Equipment assets by the systematic allocation of their depreciable amounts over their useful lives.
 An exception is made for assets without a determinable finite useful life (i.e. freehold land, Heritage Assets and certain Community Assets) and assets that are not yet available for use (i.e. assets under construction).
 Deprecation is calculated on the following bases:

-- Council Dwellings and other buildings straight-line allocation over the useful life of the property as estimated by the valuer (generally 30-60 years); - Vehicles, plant, furniture and equipment straight-line allocation over the useful life of the asset (generally 3-10 years); and - Infrastructure straight-line allocation over the useful life of the asset (generally 10-120 years).
+- Council Dwellings and other buildings straight-line allocation over the useful life of the property as estimated by the valuer (generally 30-60 years); - Vehicles, plant, furniture and equipment straight-line allocation over the useful life of the asset (generally 3-10 years); and - Infrastructure straight-line allocation over the useful life of the asset (see separate section on Infrastructure for further detail).